20 December 2024

 The memory of the stock market crash has faded, but today’s Black Friday comes with its own costly repercussions.
 Every year, as the calendar flips to late November, there is a palpable shift in the air.
 Anticipation surges, countdowns begin, and credit cards brace themselves for the inevitable.
 Black Friday has become synonymous with jaw-dropping discounts, chaotic store rushes, and eager shoppers lured into a world of material dreams.
 Yet, beneath the glossy advertisements and the thrill of the bargain hunt lies a darker story: this global shopping phenomenon’s environmental and psychological repercussions.

+This increase in sales naturally results in overproduction in an effort to meet the demand.
+Better make too much than too little, right?
 Retailers, eager to capture the vast spending potential of Black Friday shoppers, often engage in overproduction.
 The intention of never running out of products to sell propels businesses to manufacture more than they can sell.
 Despite their best intentions, many of these goods do not find buyers.

 With its ever-changing trends and cyclical nature, fashion takes centre stage during Black Friday.
 Many items produced in anticipation of Black Friday sales are not sold.
 Because of the nature of the industry, where trends change quickly, these unsold clothes often become obsolete within a season.
 With garments designed to be temporary and disposable, shoppers are less likely to keep them for long, leading to accelerated discarding rates.